diododias/aws-serverless-python-clean-architecture/README.md

-# Python AWS Lambda example of Clean Architecture implementation
+# Python AWS Serverless example of Clean Architecture implementation

 Some Conceptual techniques applied to this project:
 - SOLID